Hybrid between biologically and quantum-inspired many-body states: Technical matters

 In this section, we present our reference calculations for the 2D model.
 We have performed various GFMC runs for different ans\"atze and values of $h_x$ and checked the consistency of the results.
-We have also, for completeness, compared the results with what could be obtained from a zero variance extrapolation \cite{chen_empowering_2024,nomura_helping_2021,kashima_path-integral_2001} (see Fig.~\ref{fig:VMC-extrapolation} for an example) and with the result of a regular MPS ansatz, as used in DMRG.
+We have also, for completeness, compared the results with what could be obtained from a zero variance extrapolation \cite{kashima_path-integral_2001,nomura_helping_2021,chen_empowering_2024} (see Fig.~\ref{fig:VMC-extrapolation} for an example) and with the result of a regular MPS ansatz, as used in DMRG.
+The obtained values are the reference energies $E^{0}$ used throughout this manuscript to estimate errors.
 A sample of our most precise energies are presented in Table~\ref{tab:VMC-extrapolation}.
-At small values of $h_{x}=1,1.5$ the acceptance rate of the naïve Metropolis algorithm decreased, for which reason we switched to the rejection free sampling by GFMC.
-Forcing the weights of all walkers to remain equal to 1 at all times transforms GFMC into VMC.
+At small values of $h_{x}=1,1.5$ the acceptance rate of the naïve Metropolis algorithm decreased leading to an increase of the auto-correlation time of the Markov process.
+In that regime, we switched to a rejection free sampling algorithm.
+In practice, the rejection free sampling is obtained by using GFMC in a mode where we force the weights of all walkers to remain equal to $1$ at all times.

 In the process of elaborating this benchmark, we have made two important remarks.
-First, that the V-score is, at least for this model, a very good proxy for the relative precision on the energy (see Fig.~\ref{fig:Comparison-energ-and-kappa-vs-vscore}a) as well as the overlap $\tilde\kappa$ (see Fig.~\ref{fig:Comparison-energ-and-kappa-vs-vscore}b).
+First, that the $V$-score is, at least for this model, a very good proxy for the relative precision on the energy [see Fig.~\ref{fig:Comparison-energ-and-kappa-vs-vscore}(a)] as well as the overlap $\tilde\kappa$ [see Fig.~\ref{fig:Comparison-energ-and-kappa-vs-vscore}(b)].

-The second point is that the GFMC results are very robust, \emph{as long as} $\psi$ and $\psi^0$ are in the same phase (anti-ferromagnet versus paramagnet).
+The second point is that the GFMC results are very robust, \emph{as long as} $\psi$ and $\psi^0$ are in the same phase (antiferromagnet versus paramagnet).
 This is illustrated very clearly in Fig.~\ref{fig:GFMC-energy-contour} which shows the error of the energy estimate as a function of $h_x$ (the actual $h_x$ of the Hamiltonian in the GFMC run) and $h_x'$ (the value of the transverse field that was used in the VMC optimization to construct the guiding wave function).
 In other words, in Fig.~\ref{fig:GFMC-energy-contour}, we have used "bad" guiding wave functions that have been optimized for a wrong value of the transverse field $h_x'\ne h_x$.
 The energies in Fig.~\ref{fig:GFMC-energy-contour} were averaged over the window $\tau\in[4, 6]$, and over $\tau\in[2, 6]$ on the diagonal.
-Random walks were performed using 32000 walkers, and reconfiguration every $\Delta\tau= 0.1$.
+Random walks were performed using 32000 walkers and reconfiguration every $\Delta\tau= 0.1$.